 SEND – Special Educational Needs and Disabilities

-Miss Hancock is our Special Education Needs and Disabilities Co-Ordinator (SENDCO).
-She ensures that all children, regardless of their needs receive the same high-quality education as every other single child in the school.
-If you would like to discuss your child’s educational needs, please ask to speak to her.
+Miss Hancock & Mrs Catchpole are our Special Education Needs and Disabilities Co-Ordinators (SENDCOs).
+They ensure that all children, regardless of their needs receive the same high-quality education as every other single child in the school.
+If you would like to discuss your child’s educational needs, please ask to speak to them.

 How we identify SEN at The Parks.